 - 995 Master's Clinical Qualifying Examination (MAQE) (0 credits)

-Students should expect to spend from ten to twenty hours per week at an approved MAF practicum site and must concurrently enroll in two semesters of Practicum Seminars during their field training.
+Students should expect to spend from ten to twenty hours per week at an approved CFT practicum site and must concurrently enroll in two semesters of Practicum Seminars during their field training.
 A minimum of 500 clock hours of practicum is required with an emphasis on therapy with couples and families.
 At least 200 hours of direct clinical services with 75 hours of couple / family therapy is expected.